 Bravo Math does the “impossible” in math education.

-We exhibit the following values: Courage, Honesty, Learning, Merit
+We exhibit the following values: Students First, Courage, Truthfulness, and Merit.

 They will transform from apprehensive remedial math students to inspiring peer tutors who tell their tutees “You can do this, too!”
 They will ask to bring their friends, which will help us raise an army of grade 5 students who love grade 10 math.
-The habits and confidence they obtain from this experience will transform their lives.
+The habits and confidence we help them develop will transform their entire lives.

-Parents, teachers, academics, journalists, and skeptics will observe our lessons and be blown away.
+We’ll invite parents, teachers, academics, journalists, and our smartest skeptics to observe our lessons and they’ll be blown away.
 Parents will give unsolicited feedback about how they cannot believe the change they see in their children.
-Journalists, researchers, and skeptics of all types will investigate and determine that our work is the biggest breakthrough in education in ages.
+Our work will be widely viewed as the biggest breakthrough in education in ages.

 As people rave about Bravo Math, we will receive a flood of demand.
 To meet that demand, we will build a vibrant and enduring company for which we love to work.